About

 About TrueResAudio

-TrueResAudio is a curated listening guide for listeners who care about how music feels, not just what it is.
+Or to put it less formally, it is a place for listeners who care about how music feels, not just what it is.`

 For some, it's the performance.
 The interpretation.
 The musicians.

-For others, it’s something less obvious.
+But for us, it's also something less obvious.
 The space around the instruments.
 The distance between players.
 The sense of being close to the music, or placed somewhere inside it.

 Different listeners listen for different things.